apache/datafusion/dev/release/README.md

 ### Update CHANGELOG.md

-Manully edit the base version tag argument in `dev/release/update_change_log-{ballista,datafusion,python}.sh`.
+Manually edit the base version tag argument in `dev/release/update_change_log-{ballista,datafusion}.sh`.
 Commits between the base verstion tag and the latest upstream master will be used to populate the changelog content.